wusungch/STA314-ML-Project-in-Python/README.md

 ## Overview

-This project aims to use tree-based models to classify if a patient has Alzheimer’s disease based on their demographic, lifestyle, and medical data.
+This project aims to use Tree-Based Models to classify if a patient has Alzheimer’s disease based on their demographic, lifestyle, and medical data.
 The goal is to support early diagnosis and intervention, improving patient outcomes and reducing healthcare costs.

 ### Dataset
 	•	Source: Classification of Alzheimer’s Disease Dataset